OTO Membership

 Membership policies

-Non-discrimination: There shall be no consideration of race, ethnicity, sex, or sexual orientation when considering the fitness of candidates for admission, advancement, or appointment to office within Ordo Templi Orientis U.S.A.
+Non-discrimination: There shall be no consideration of race, ethnicity, sex, gender identity, or sexual orientation when considering the fitness of candidates for admission, advancement, or appointment to office within Ordo Templi Orientis U.S.A.

 Corresponding Association

 Those who live far from any O.T.O. body, or who are not prepared to become O.T.O. members for whatever reason, may support the work of the Order by becoming Corresponding Associates.
-Corresponding Associates receive The Magical Link, have access to other O.T.O. publications, may attend some O.T.O. activities, and receive occasional discounts from book sellers.
+Corresponding Associates may attend some O.T.O. activities, and receive occasional discounts from book sellers.
 Corresponding Associates also have the opportunity to correspond with O.T.O. members in the U.S.A. and other countries, by mail or electronically.
 Corresponding Association fees are $10.00 per year.
-Send a check or international payment coupon in US Dollars to:
+Send a check or international payment coupon in U.S. Dollars to:

 Ordo Templi Orientis

 Please include your full name, mailing address, age and gender.
-Questions about Corresponding Assocation may be directed to correspondence@oto.org.
+Questions about Corresponding Association may be directed to correspondence@oto.org.